hpssjellis/maker100-curriculum/README.md

 6. You need an encredible, student do-able Robotics Machine learning IoT communication curriculum

 ## Concept:
 Robotics is all about technology problem solving.
 The student's need to solve the technology problems.
-As soon as all the issues are solved, and there is no more problems, is it really a Robotics Curriculum?
+As soon as all the issues are solved, and there are no more problems, is it really a Robotics Curriculum?